University of Farmington

 The University of Farmington was a fake university set up in 2015 in Michigan by the U.S. Immigration and Customs Enforcement.
 The sting operation, code-named "Paper Chase", was overseen by the United States Department of Homeland Security (DHS).
-Over 600 individuals were identified in the operation, many of whom face deportation from the United States for visa violations, just for enrolling in the fake school.
+Over 600 individuals were identified in the operation, many of whom face deportation from the United States for visa violations.

 The sting was disclosed to the public on January 30, 2019, with The Detroit News reporting that the DHS and ICE HSI had arrested eight "recruiters" of Indian nationality and charged them on grounds of visa fraud and harboring aliens for profit.
 In total, the recruiters allegedly made more than $250,000 from the university in compensation.
-By early February 2019, 130 students (129 of whom were from India, and 127 of them specifically being from Andra/Telungana state of India) from multiple cities had been arrested for violation of immigration laws, and were subject to deportation if convicted.
+By early February 2019, 130 students (129 of whom were from India, and 127 of them specifically being from Andhra/Telangana states of India) from multiple cities had been arrested for violation of immigration laws, and were subject to deportation if convicted.
 In March 2019, ICE announced that 161 students had been arrested in total.

 According to prosecutors, the students enrolled in the university solely to maintain their student-visa status and lengthen their stay in the US, despite being aware "that they would not attend any actual classes, earn credits or make academic progress towards an actual degree."
 However, the students' attorneys noted that the university had been listed as a legitimate school on the Department of Homeland Security website.
 The University of Farmington was also accredited by two school accreditation boards.
 The University of Farmington website made it impossible for students to know that it was fake.
 It offered instruction, classes, and degrees.